 Check out the authentic feel of the Cold War by visiting the Berlin Wall Memorial.
 Learn how Berlin was divided for decades with a walk along a preserved section of the wall.

-The memorial site has a public collection of information and history on the existence of the wall and people’s tragedies.
-Study the effect of this raised concrete wall within the daily existence of Berliners and rejoice in victory of reunion.
+The memorial site has a public collection of information and history on the existence of the wall and the people’s tragedies.
+Study the effect of this raised concrete wall within the daily existence of Berliners and rejoice in the victory of reunification.

 While the Reichstag Building does not directly relate to WW2, it is a symbolic site that witnessed the rise and fall of the Nazi regime.
 Take a guided tour to explore this iconic landmark and learn about the German parliament’s history.